Alternative Licensure Program

 - Monthly evening seminars (4:30–8:00 p.m.) on best practices in education, including topics like: Lesson planning and delivery, classroom management, literacy interventions, mathematical reasoning, Professional Learning Communities (PLCs), common formative assessments, Restorative practices, etc.

-- Instruction from content experts and leaders within DCSD’s Curriculum, Instruction & Assessment department.
+- Instruction from content experts and leaders across the district.
 We believe in growing our own—our instructors are passionate educators and district leaders who understand what it means to teach in DCSD.

 - 90 hours of CDE-mandated English Language Development (ELD) instruction integrated across the two years.
-45 hours of a mandatory online course are completed asynchronously during the summer of Year 2.
-Hands-on activities as assigned as homework to meet some of these hours.
+45 hours of a mandatory online course are completed asynchronously during the summer between year 1 and year 2.

 Questions?
 Contact Us!